d2s/Documentation/docs/DIYNAS.md

 I installed **NAS4free** and imported zpools created in FreeBSD.
 After installation I used about *one hour* to get it up and running.
 The GUI in NAS4free is easy, intuitive and nice to use.

-I have installed release 11.0.0.4 - Sayyadina (revision 3330) of NAS4free which is based on FreeBSD 11.0-RELEASE-p5.
-The version was released **10 December 2016**.
+I have installed release 11.0.0.4 - revision 3460 of NAS4free which is based on FreeBSD 11.0-RELEASE-p7.
+The version was released **17 January 2017**.

 The NAS has been operating perfectly for at least a couple of months.
 There has been two upgrades of _firmware_ without any problems during these two months.
 I am not using any extensions and I am not _abusing_ the NAS.
 So far only positive experience with NAS4free.
 And my experince is not based upon any scientific work.